model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   Aside: I'm obviously having some fun here with the names, happy to change, it's really just about the semantics.
+- Can `old` accidentally break scope?
+The `old` function cannot reference local variables.
+For instance `#[ensures({let x = ...; old(x)})]` cannot work as an AST rewrite because the expression in `old` is lifted out of it's context into one where the only bound variables are the function arguments (see also [history variables](#history-variables)).
+In most cases this will be a compiler error complaining that `x` is unbound, however it is possible that *if* there is also a function argument `x`, then it may silently succeed the code generation but confusingly fail verification.
+For instance `#[ensures({
+  let x = 1; old(x) == x })]` on a function that has an argument named `x` would *not* hold.

+  To handle this correctly we would need an extra check that detects if `old` references local variables.
+That would also enable us to provide a better error message than the default "cannot find value `x` in this scope".

 <!--
 - Is there any part of the design that you expect to resolve through the RFC process?
 - What kind of user feedback do you expect to gather before stabilization?
 How will this impact your design?